cdeitrick/Lolipop/README.md

                                 The delimiter will be inferred from the file extension.
 	-o,  --output
                                 The output folder to save the files to.
+    --threads                   [2]
+                                The number of processes to use.
+This is only relevant for very large datasets.
 	-d, --detection
                                 The uncertainty to apply when performing
 	                            frequency-based calculations.
 For